Fact Checked & Updated by Shea Brogren, MOT, OTR/L

 One of the reasons why DTP works is because it has been shown to increase serotonin in the body.
 Serotonin is a chemical in the body that works in conjunction with other hormones to decrease blood pressure, heart rate, anxiety, and regulate mood.
 This ultimately has a calming effect on the body.

 In addition to increasing serotonin levels, DTP has also been found to reduce cortisol levels in the body.
-Cortisol is a hormone which regulates stress responses in the body.
+Cortisol is a hormone that regulates stress responses in the body.
 High levels of cortisol are associated with high levels of stress and the use of a weighted blanket can actually decrease these stress hormones in the body.
 This can lead to an improved mood, more efficient sleep, and feeling better physically.

 On top of that, weighted blankets have specifically been shown to decrease the activity in the nervous system.
 This is due to the effects on the vagus nerve, which is involved in regulating heart rate and blood pressure.
-One study found this when studying people who have anxiety in the dentist office.
+One study found this when studying people who have anxiety in the dentist's office.

 Another study found that physiologically, 33% of people using a weighted blanket had decreases in their nervous system activity, such as pulse rate and blood pressure, while 63% reported having lower anxiety.
 Overall, 78% of people in the study preferred the weighted blanket as a tool to relieve anxiety.